pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `merge-check-tick-interval`

 + The time interval at which TiKV checks whether a Region needs merge
-+ Default value: 10s
++ Default value: `10s`
 + Minimum value: greater than `0`

 ### `use-delete-range`

-+ Turn on the switch that deletes data from the `rocksdb delete_range` interface.
++ Determines whether to delete data from the `rocksdb delete_range` interface
 + Default value: `false`

 ### `cleanup-import-sst-interval`

-+ The time interval at which the expired SST file is checked. `0` means that this feature is not enabled.
++ The time interval at which the expired SST file is checked. `0` means that this feature is disabled.
-+ Default value: 10m
++ Default value: `10m`
 + Minimum value: `0`

 ### `local-read-batch-size`